Bishalsarang/Project-Management-API/README.md

   `yarn migrate`

-- Seed the database with default user credentials using The default credentials is admin admin
+- Seed the database with default user credentials using The default credentials can be set inside .env file `yarn seed`
-  `yarn seed`

 - Run the server